APZmedia/APZmedia-ComfyUI-PSDtools/README.md

 # ComfyUI-APZmedia-PSDtools

-**ComfyUI-APZmedia-PSDtools** is a collection of custom nodes designed for use with ComfyUI.
-These nodes provide functionality for saving images as layers in PSD files with mask support, enabling seamless integration between ComfyUI workflows and Adobe Photoshop.
+**ComfyUI-APZmedia-PSDtools** is a streamlined collection of custom nodes designed for use with ComfyUI.
+These nodes provide functionality for saving and loading images as layers in PSD files with mask support, enabling seamless integration between ComfyUI workflows and Adobe Photoshop.

 ## Overview

-ComfyUI-APZmedia-PSDtools includes custom nodes for:
+ComfyUI-APZmedia-PSDtools includes two essential nodes:

-- **APZmedia PSD Layer Saver**: A node for saving multiple images as layers in a PSD file with optional masks
+- **APZmedia PSD Multilayer Saver**: A flexible node for saving 1-10 images as layers in a PSD file with optional masks
-- **APZmedia PSD Layer Saver Advanced**: An enhanced version with background layer support and advanced layer options
-- **APZmedia PSD Layer Saver (8 Layers)**: A specialized node for exactly 8 layers with individual inputs for each layer
+- **APZmedia PSD Layer Loader**: A node for loading PSD files and extracting specific layers with their masks
-- **APZmedia PSD Layer Saver (8 Layers Advanced)**: Advanced version of the 8-layer node with offset support

 ## Features

 ### Core Functionality
-- **Multi-Layer PSD Creation**: Save multiple images as separate layers in a single PSD file
+- **Flexible Multi-Layer PSD Creation**: Save 1-10 images as separate layers in a single PSD file
+- **Optional Layer Inputs**: All layers are optional - connect only what you need
 - **Mask Support**: Apply masks to individual layers for precise control
 - **Layer Naming**: Custom names for each layer
-- **Opacity Control**: Set individual opacity for each layer (0-255)
-- **Blend Modes**: Support for various blend modes (normal, multiply, screen, overlay, etc.)
-- **Color Mode Support**: RGB, CMYK, and Grayscale color modes
+- **PSD Loading**: Load existing PSD files and extract specific layers
+- **Layer Information**: Get layer names, counts, and metadata from PSD files

 ### Advanced Features
-- **Background Layer**: Optional background layer with custom color and opacity
-- **Layer Offsets**: Position layers with custom X,Y offsets
-- **Automatic Dimension Validation**: Ensures all layers have compatible dimensions
-- **Error Handling**: Comprehensive error handling with detailed feedback
-- **Batch Processing**: Process multiple images and masks in a single operation
+- **Smart Error Handling**: Clear error messages when no layers are provided
 - **Automatic Dependency Management**: Dependencies are installed automatically when needed
+- **Robust Import System**: Fallback import methods ensure nodes work in all environments
 - **Smart Installation**: Detects missing packages and installs them without user intervention
 - **Installation Feedback**: Clear console output showing installation progress and status
+- **Cross-Platform Compatibility**: Works on Windows, macOS, and Linux

 ## Installation